Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-In a push for higher and more efficient performance levels, recent WiFi amendments such as 802.11ac \cite{ong2011ieee}, 802.11ax \cite{bellalta2016ieee}, and 802.11be \cite{lopez2019ieee} support new advanced and complex techniques such as multi-user communications (OFDMA, MU-MIMO) \cite{bellalta2019ap}, spectrum aggregation (channel bonding, multi-link operation) \cite{naik2020next}, spatial reuse, and multi-AP coordination \cite{deng2020ieee}.
-All these techniques promise high-performance gains in both throughput and latency and pose new challenges regarding how to use them.
-These challenges can be solved, or at least alleviated, using ML methods (Table \ref{tab:recent}).
+In a push for higher and more efficient performance levels, recent Wi-Fi amendments such as 802.11ac~\cite{ong2011ieee}, 802.11ax~ \cite{bellalta2016ieee}, and 802.11be~\cite{lopez2019ieee} introduce new advanced and complex techniques such as multi-user communications (OFDMA, MU-MIMO)~\cite{bellalta2019ap}, spectrum aggregation and opportunistic spectrum access (channel bonding~\cite{barrachina2021wi}, multi-link operation~\cite{lopez2022multi,naik2020next,carrascosa2021experimental}), spatial reuse~\cite{wilhelmi2021spatial}, and multi-AP coordination~ \cite{deng2020ieee,nunez2021txop}.
+All these techniques promise high-performance gains in both throughput and latency but also open new challenges.
+These challenges are solved, or at least alleviated, using ML methods (see Table \ref{tab:recent}) as we show in this section.